ckitsoulis/ELDAR/README.md

 ## Genome Assembly Quality Metrics Tool (GemQT)

 GEMQT stands for Genome assEMbly Quality metrics Tool.
 The corresponding python script evaluates genome/draft assemblies by computing basic metrics.
-The current tool includes additional metrics alongside to common N50, total assembly size, fragments numbetr etc. The results are saved in a CSV file.
+The current tool includes options for computation of additional metrics alongside to common N50, total assembly size, fragments numbetr etc. The results are saved in a CSV file.

 ### Arguments